 Duck Soup

-Duck Soup is a 1933 American pre-Code musical black comedy film written by Bert Kalmar and Harry Ruby, with additional dialogue by Arthur Sheekman and Nat Perrin, directed by Leo McCarey.
-Released theatrically by Paramount Pictures on November 17, 1933, it starred the Marx Brothers (Groucho, Harpo, Chico, and Zeppo in his final Marx Brothers’ movie) and also featured Margaret Dumont, Louis Calhern, Raquel Torres and Edgar Kennedy.
-It was the last of five Marx Brothers movies released by Paramount Pictures.
-In the film, Groucho portrays the newly installed president of the mythical country of Freedonia.
-Zeppo is his secretary, while Chico and Harpo are spies for the neighboring country of Sylvania.
-Relations between Groucho and the Sylvanian ambassador deteriorate during the film, and they go to war at the conclusion.
+Duck Soup is a 1933 American pre-Code musical comedy film written by Bert Kalmar and Harry Ruby (with additional dialogue by Arthur Sheekman and Nat Perrin) and directed by Leo McCarey.
+Released by Paramount Pictures on November 17, 1933, it stars the four Marx Brothers (Groucho, Harpo, Chico, and Zeppo in his final film appearance) and also features Margaret Dumont, Louis Calhern, Raquel Torres and Edgar Kennedy.

 Plot